 Fears Can Strike—and Vanish—Like Lightning: How Hypnosis Works with Fear

-Both your conscious and your subconscious minds observe, absorb and draw conclusions that form beliefs.
-The difference is that while you are aware of your conscious beliefs, you have no access to your subconscious beliefs.
+Both your conscious and your unconscious minds observe, absorb and draw conclusions that form beliefs.
+The difference is that while you are aware of your conscious beliefs, you have no access to your unconscious beliefs.
 If your phobia was in your conscious mind, you would be able to rationalize and eliminate the fear.
 For instance, imagine that you hear a noise in the middle of the night and suddenly become afraid.
 You see it is only a raccoon outside and your fear vanishes.
-However, if your phobia is in your subconscious, you are unable to change it with logical reasoning.
+However, if your phobia is in your unconscious, you are unable to change it with logical reasoning.

 Using deep relaxation techniques, hypnosis gains access to your unconscious mind and is able to uncover the root of your phobia.
 Your phobia can then be altered using motivational suggestions.
 It is important to remember that hypnosis is not “mind control.”
 Although you are completely relaxed in a state of hypnosis, you remain aware of your surroundings the entire time.
 You hear and understand everything that the hypnotherapist says just as if you had been having the conversation in any other setting.
 This means that it is impossible for hypnotherapists to “plant” ideas that you do not want or know in your head, because you hear and understand everything they say.

 Is Hypnosis Right for You?
 If You’re Serious About Personal Change, Take the Next Step Forward

 The next step is to call us at 416-556-4068 (in Toronto) or 1-888-HYPNO-24 (toll-free in the U.S. and Canada) to schedule a free initial consultation online through video conferencing or at our office in downtown Toronto.
 This one-hour meeting allows us to figure out how we can help you, and it lets you understand our practices and principles a little better, so that you can make an informed decision.